 It will be best for you to connect with the locals, hang out with them, be a part of their daily lives and make friends, as this is the part of travel which creates the best memories and makes you want to come back to The Gambia again.
 Visit the markets, cook with the locals, drum, and dance.

-Those who want to behave responsibly, make sure you are dressed respectfully and modestly.
-It is recommended that you wear pants or skirts that cover the knees and are not transparent (at least) outside the coastal, tourist area.
-If you want to enter a mosque or a church, you also need to cover your shoulders.
+Dressing respectfully and modestly is another way of showing responsibility during travel.
+It is recommended that you wear pants or skirts that cover the knees and are not transparent (at least) outside the coastal tourist area.
+If you want to enter a mosque or a church, you must cover your shoulders.
 Some mosques are not accessible to tourists.
 Please consider and respect this.
-It is extremely welcome if you buy a local traditional garment or have it made by a local tailor.
+It is highly welcome if you buy a local traditional garment or have it made by a local tailor.

 If you visit a school, make sure you plan and coordinate it with the principal or school principal in charge.
 Give gifts and donations to management instead of children, who may begin to see foreigners as a source of gifts and money.
-Before buying or collecting donations, find out what the needs of the school are so that there will be no disappointments and useless materials.
+Before buying or collecting donations, find out what the school needs so there will be no disappointments and impractical materials.
 We are aware that your gifts and donations are well-intentioned, but they can create tensions among the residents and promote begging and unbalanced relations between visitors and locals.

 Travel with a Wolof or Mandinka phrasebook in your hand luggage and try to learn a few keywords and phrases.
 The ability to speak some basics of the local language will undoubtedly bring you a lot of smiles from the friendly locals you meet during your stay in The Gambia.

-People are the most important part of tourism and because of them a huge number of visitors, volunteers and businesspeople return to The Gambia every year.
-There are also more and more people who choose The Gambia as their new home.
+People are the most important part of tourism, and because of them, a huge number of visitors, volunteers and businesspeople return to The Gambia every year.
+More and more people also choose The Gambia as their new home.